Impact of bright-dark exciton thermal population mixing on the brightness of CsPbBr$_3$ nanocrystals

-In this work, we provide a comprehensive analysis of temperature-dependent time-resolved photoluminescence experiments on individual \ce{CsPbBr3} NCs in the intermediate confinement regime.
+In this work, we analyse temperature-dependent time-resolved photoluminescence experiments on individual \ce{CsPbBr3} NCs in the intermediate confinement regime.
 We evidence thermal population transfer between the bright and dark exciton states.
-Taking into account both first- and second-order phonon-assisted population transfer mechanisms, we model the bright-dark population dynamics and find that first-order transitions are incompatible with our experimental observations, and that two types of second-order processes can reproduce the dynamics.
-Due to the large energy splittings in quantum confined \ce{CsPbBr3} NCs, the most probable mechanism is a second-order process where the difference of energy between the two phonon modes involved matches the bright-dark energy splitting.
+Taking into account both first- and second-order phonon-assisted population transfer mechanisms, we model bright-dark population dynamics.
+We find that first-order transitions are incompatible with our observations, and that two types of second-order processes can reproduce the dynamics.
+Due to the large energy splittings in quantum confined \ce{CsPbBr3} NCs, the most probable mechanism is a second-order process where the energy difference between the two phonon modes involved matches the bright-dark energy splitting.
 As a consequence, we rationalise that the exciton sublevels ordering is irrelevant to the brightness of lead halide perovskites which can readily be explained by a combination of favourable factors that lead to a majority bright exciton recombination at all temperatures.